vishal0549/react/README.md

    how to create our project with cra
    ex: npx create-react-app <project_name>;
    - d/f b/t npx & npm. why we use npx instead of npm.
    - To start our application use - npm start

-   9870339229 - rajat sir

 #